-On behalf of the Board of Directors ("Board"), it is my privilege to share the Annual Report and Audited Financial Statements of INIXTechnologies Holdings Berhad ("INIX" or the "Company") and its subsidiaries (the "Group") for the financial period ended 30 June 2021 ("FY2021").
+On behalf of the Board of Directors ("Board"), it is my privilege to share the Annual Report and Audited Financial Statements of Zen Tech International Berhad (formerly known as INIX Technologies Holdings Berhad) ("Zen Tech" or the "Company") and its subsidiaries (the "Group") for the financial year ended 30 June 2022 ("FY2022").

-Firstly, I would like to thank the Board of Directors and Management team for the support given to me to lead this Company in this competitive market and we will endeavor to enhance the INIX brand in the eyes of investors and our external stakeholders.
+Firstly, I would like to thank the Board and Management team for the support given to me to lead this Company in this competitive market and we will endeavor to enhance the brand in the eyes of investors and our external stakeholders.